 Moving Toward More Medical in Montana

-At the moment, the laws in this northerly state are quite stringent, allowing medical cannabis and infused products to be used to treat a few conditions, including the usual suspects like cancer, HIV, and seizures.
+At the moment, the laws in this northerly state are quite stringent, allowing medical cannabis and infused products to be used to manage a few conditions, including the usual suspects like seizures.
 Montana residents who are properly registered are also entitled to grow a few of their own plants.

 November saw the removal of a number of restrictions that affected patients and eliminated most distributors, but a recent bill just barely missed the cut – by a single vote – for delivery to the governor.
 This most recent bill proposed fees and licenses for medical cannabis distributors.
 With any luck, the next time the bill is voted on, it will pass, and Montana medical cannabis users will see improved access!

 Cannabis For Candidates in New Jersey